jecnua/rabbitmq-export-to-local/README.md

 All the downloaded messages are saved in the *data* directory.
 The files are under gitignore so no risk to expose them.

+## TODO

+- Call the rabbitmq-dump script automatically and use ENV to set parameters
+- Docker composer to pull up all automatically
+- Avoid the hard system dependency on python by using a container